The Ayam Cemani is an unusual chicken to say the least.

 The difference between them is very difficult to see unless you have a lot of experience dealing with these birds.

-It was imported to the West in 1998 by a Dutchman known as Jan Steverink and since then has exploded in popularity.
+They were imported to the West in 1998 by a Dutchman known as Jan Steverink and since then has exploded in popularity.

 Most people keep these chickens for their memorable appearance.